HyeonjunSim/pi-top-battery-status/README.md

 - Shuts system down if capacity reaches 5% and on battery power
 - Logs all activities in ~/batteryLog.txt

-This program is for the original pi-top laptop.
-It has not yet been tested on the new pi-top laptop (released October 15, 2017) with the sliding keyboard.

 ![Alt text](screenshot.jpg?raw=true "battery charge")

 The battery status is displayed on the desktop panel.

+> **Important!**
+> This program is for the original pi-top laptop.
+> It has not been tested with the new pi-top laptop (released October 13, 2017) with the sliding keyboard.
+> It will probably not work on this new device.
+> I will add details on how to replace it on this new device as soon as they become available.

 The current version of the program works on the latest Raspbian Stretch, Raspbian Jessie, as well as on pi-topOS Polaris and earlier versions.